Metagauss-com/buddybot/readme.txt

 == Changelog ==

-= 1.4.0.0: May 15, 2025 =
+1.4.0.0: May 15, 2025 =
-* Added: Option to collect visitor emails.
-* Added: Existing Assistant features to the system.
+* New: Visitor Email Collection
+You can now collect email addresses from visitors who interact with your assistant.
+Use this to send updates, follow up after events, or grow your contact list—without needing any extra tools.
+*New: Assistant Selection Option
+Instead of creating a new assistant every time, you can now select from your existing ones.
+It’s a quicker, cleaner way to manage your assistant setup.

 = 1.3.7.0: May 14, 2025 =
 * UI changes.